nikhilmopidevi/nikhilmopidevi.github.io/_posts/2017-07-22-LinkedHashMap class in Java.markdown

 **LinkedHashMap** class is a hash table and linked list implementation of the **Map** interface.
 Here, the elements are ordered based on the order they were inserted.

-This implementation differs from [HashMap]({{ site.baseurl }}{% post_url 2017-07-21-HashMap class in Java %}) in that it maintains a doubly-linked list running through all of its entries.
+This implementation differs from [HashMap]({{ site.baseurl }}{% post_url 2017-07-21-HashMap class in Java %}){:target="_blank"} in that it maintains a doubly-linked list running through all of its entries.
 This linked list defines the iteration ordering, which is normally the order in which keys were inserted into the map (insertion order).

 **LinkedHashMap** class permits `null` values and the `null` key.

 Java provides the **LinkedHashMap** class as part of the Java Collections Framework.
-[Here]({{ site.baseurl }}{% post_url 2017-06-19-Overview of the Java Collections Framework %}) is an overview of the Java Collections Framework.
+For an overview of the Java Collections Framework, check out my post [Overview of the Java Collections Framework]({{ site.baseurl }}{% post_url 2017-06-19-Overview of the Java Collections Framework %}){:target="_blank"}.

 The following example illustrates the **LinkedHashMap** class.